Transforming a London landmark into a new head office

 - Continues work on heritage buildings following Alexandra Palace

-The world famous grade II listed Old Admiralty Building will be transformed into the new home for The Department for Education (DfE), providing office space for 1,120 people.
+The world famous grade II listed Old Admiralty Building will be transformed into the new home for a Government department, providing office space for 2,400 people.

 Procured under Scape Group’s National Major Works framework, we have combined our construction and interiors specialists to deliver the project.
 It follows our recent transformation of the Grade II listed Commonwealth Institute in Kensington into the new home for the Design Museum.